 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Show of hands: how many people secretly wish they lived in that mansion?
 (Raises hand.)

 Cowboy Bebop at His Computer: It's quite amazing how many people think that the Beatles are living in London during the film's early stages — even though Ringo's first line is about how Liverpool can sometimes be a lonely place.

-Cult Classic: The story is very simple,, but it is filled with very surreal imagery which attracts people to the film, not to mention it didn't do good at first.
+Cult Classic: The story is very simple and the film didn't do good at first, but it is filled with very surreal imagery which attracts people to it.

 Harsher in Hindsight: The clock in the Yellow Submarine speeds up to the year 2009, which only half of the band (Paul and Ringo) would live to see.